svenvc/rpn_calculator/README.md

 This is a Phoenix LiveView that renders based on the state of its model.
 Keys, both buttons and keyboard keys, are sent to the model.

-The panel at the bottom show help, a keyboard shortcut table, a log of all keys entered and a look at the internal model.
+The panel at the bottom shows help, a keyboard shortcut table, a log of all keys entered and a look at the internal model.